 Rebirthing is a method of breathing in circular motions, inhaling and exhaling to push out negative energy from the body.
-Rebirthing is believed to help people on all levels – physical, spiritual, psychological and emotional.
+Rebirthing is believed to help people on all levels – physical, spiritual, psychological, and emotional.

-This type of breathwork focusses just on breathing through the nose.
+This type of breathwork focuses just on breathing through the nose.
 After a successful rebirthing session, you should leave feeling joyful and calm.
 It’s an exercise which should help you understand yourself and your life, leading to feeling content and peaceful.

 The risks of breathwork